 The key is to keep the rest of your color palate neutral.

 Ok, now I am really going to freak you out.
 4 words.
 Wallpaper on the Ceiling.
 Say What?
 If you’re considering a drop ceiling makeover, look for reliable drop ceiling contractors in your area.

 Not just any wallpaper.
 I mean they could have gone with a subtle pattern or color.
 But they went bold with dogs.
 And I think it looks fantastic.

 That gum ball machine would be empty all the time in my house!
 This family was from New York so I thought this was a great way to incorporate their family history right into their decor.

 I love that this table setting is simple but elegant.
 Taking something from your garden (or even the grocery store) is a great way to make a simple centerpiece and the basis for your color palette.
 The orange persimmons are a beautiful contrast to the turquoise napkins.
 And I love the simplicity of the jar glasses.

-This home did have an add on to extend the back room of the house and the master suite upstairs.
+This home did have an add on by house extensions dublin to extend the back room of the house and the master suite upstairs.
 So with a small step down the house opens into a beautiful family room.

 Haven’t you all been wondering what to do with that puffer fish you have?

 I love that this painting takes in the whole color palette of the house.
 It ties everything together.

 Chippy Table alert!
 Every house has to have one.